gbif/hp-swissnatcoll/en/terms.md

 The whole DAGI infrastructure is protected by Swiss intellectual property laws.
 The Providers retain full ownership and control over the data they upload.
 The act of uploading data does not transfer any ownership rights to info fauna or GBIF.
 However the Providers grant the DAGI host organization (GBIF.ch/info fauna) a non-exclusive, worldwide right to store, process and publish their data on GBIF.org.
 DAGI is provided "as is" without warranties of any kind.
 DAGI is provided without any express or implied warranties regarding continuous availability or the accuracy of data processing.
 The DAGI host organization strives to maintain a high-quality and error-free data environment but cannot be held liable for errors, incomplete data, or technical failures.
 Neither DAGI nor its operators assume responsibility for any damages resulting from the use, publication, or third-party claims related to data shared trough the DAGI Software.
 Providers bear the sole responsibility for ensuring that their uploaded data comply with all applicable legal and ethical requirements.

-To the maximum extent permitted by law, the DAGI host organization disclaim any liability for direct, indirect, incidental, or consequential damages arising from the use or unavailability of the platform or from errors in the provided data.
-In particular, DAGI and its operators shall not be liable for:
+To the maximum extent permitted by law, the DAGI host organization disclaim any liability for:
 - technical malfunctions, interruptions, or data loss,
 - incomplete, inaccurate, or outdated data,
 - damages resulting from the publication or use of data by third parties,